BesnikShala/Milestone-project-1/README.md

 -

-## Technologies, Languages, Framesworks and Libraries Used
+## Technologies, Languages, Frameworks and Libraries Used

 - [HTML](https://en.wikipedia.org/wiki/HTML)
     - Core use for the structure of the website.